 Paderborn's history began with the construction of a castle near the Pader springs in 777 by Charlemagne (who was the Holy Roman Emperor).
 The city takes its name from the Pader springs!
 With its four kilometers length, the Pader river is considered as the shortest river in Germany!
 During World War II, the city was bombed and damaged heavily.
 Between 1940 and 1950, the city was re-constructed again and today, Paderborn is the major industrial city of northern Germany.

-This cute city in North Rhine-Westphalia will probably be my next home for a couple of months, so I wanted to go there and check out by myself.
 It is a nice city to stay for couple of days but staying for a month may become a bit boring.
 Although, I have to admit that the old town is pretty picturesque and gives you a really cozy feeling.
 Oh, btw you can reach the city with a train or if you are coming from Munich, London, Manchester, Bournemouth, Zurich and Vienna, you can also use the Paderborn/Lippstadt airport.
 The city center is not that big so it can be explored easily on foot.
 But of course, you can take the bus to travel inside the city.

 Paderborn is famous with its churches and cathedral, that's why your first stop should be the Dom aka the Paderborn Cathedral.
 This Romanesque-Gothic styled Cathedral was built in the 8th Century, reconstructed in the 13th Century and it is still in use today!
 It is sad that the Cathedral was damaged during the bombing and lost several pieces of art works and historic glass works, but still it is standing with grace today.